Spectra of Magnetic Operators on the Diamond Lattice Fractal

 \section{The Diamond Lattice Fractal}

-The Diamond Lattice Fractal (DLF) or Diamond Hierarchical Fractal is a particular case of the Berker lattice construction~\cite{BerkerOstlund}, and has been extensively studied in statistical physics (see, for example, \cite{LangloisTremblaySouthern, Alexanderetal, Derridaetal, Collet}) because the Migdal-Kadanoff renormalization is exact in this setting.
-Mathematically rigorous versions of some such models are also understood, for example percolation is addressed in~\cite{HamblyKumagaiDiamond}.
+The Diamond Lattice Fractal (DLF) or Diamond Hierarchical Fractal is a particular case of the Berker lattice construction~\cite{BerkerOstlund}, and has been extensively studied in statistical physics (see, for example, \cite{LangloisTremblaySouthern, Alexanderetal, Derridaetal, Collet}) because the Migdal-Kadanoff renormalization is trivially exact in this setting.
+Mathematically rigorous versions of some statistical physics models are also understood, for example many fundamental results about percolation are proved in~\cite{HamblyKumagaiDiamond}.
 We may realize it as a self-similar set $X\subset\mathbb{R}^2$ by introducing a scaling factor $s\leq1/8$ and maps

 and requiring that $X$ be the unique non-empty compact set so $X=\cup_{j=1}^{4}F_j(X)$.

 We construct graphs that approximate $X$ in the manner illustrated in Figure~\ref{diamond}.
 Take $V_0=\{(-1,0),(1,0)\}$ to be the endpoints of the interval shown, and inductively let the scale~$m$ vertices be $V_m=\cup_{j=1}^4 F_j(V_{m-1})$.
 For a word $w=w_1w_2\dotsm w_m\in\{1,2,3,4\}^{m}$ denote its length $m$ by $|w|$ and define $F_w=F_{w_1}\circ\dotsm\circ F_{w_m}$.
 The edges of the scale $m$ graph are the images of the interval $[-1,1]\times\{0\}$ under the maps $F_w$ with $|w|=m$.
 We write $x\sim_m y$ if there is $w$ with $|w|=m$ so $x=F_w(-1,0)$, $y=F_w(1,0)$.